Tesla on the rise: elimination of the US tax credit could bring profit!

 Outlook for consumers

-What does that mean for buyers?
-The current developments are expected to influence the sales figures, especially in the months after the tax credit has expired.
-Industry experts expect a abrupt drop in the number of admission, unless the manufacturers reduce their prices or offer attractive new models.
-Tesla plans to introduce some affordable models this quarter, which should offer appealing price-performance ratio without a tax credit.
-A new model around the $ 30,000 could regain significant market shares.
+So what does this mean for buyers?
+Current developments are also expected to impact sales figures, particularly in the months after the tax credit expires.
+Industry experts expect registration numbers to drop abruptly unless manufacturers lower their prices or offer attractive new models.
+Tesla plans to introduce some affordable models this quarter that offer good value for money without tax credits.
+A new model around $30,000 could regain significant market share.

 • Aktuell sind die drei günstigsten Elektrofahrzeuge in den USA: